advocations/skype/Skype/Trusted-Application-API/docs/AnonymousMeetingJoin.md

 # Anonymous Meeting Join

 Anonymous meeting join is a powerful feature of the Skype Developer Platform that enables you to join guest users into Skype Meetings to deliver "remote advisor" and other Business-to-Consumer solutions.
-For Skype for Business Online, anonymous meeting join is supported through the Trusted Application API.
-The guest join meeting flow for anonymous meetings uses the Trusted Application API plus the client-side features of either the Skype Web SDK, App SDK, or UCWA.
+For Skype for Business Online, anonymous meeting join is supported through the **Trusted Application API**.
+The guest join meeting flow for anonymous meetings uses the **Trusted Application API** plus the client-side features of either the Skype Web SDK, App SDK, or UCWA.
 The anonymous user can join into Skype meetings by using a meeting's URI.
-An online meeting can be scheduled using the Skype for Business Client or Outlook, or even programmatically using UCWA or the Trusted Application API.
+An online meeting can be scheduled using the Skype for Business Client or Outlook, or even programmatically using UCWA or the **Trusted Application API**.
 The meeting's URL is passed to the service application, which calls the Trusted Application endpoint and enables anonymous users to join the online meeting.

 ## Prerequisites:
-- Please read [Developing Trusted Application API applications for Skype for Business Online](./DevelopingApplicationsforSFBOnline.md) to learn how to develop Trusted Application API service applications for anonymous meeting join call flow.
+- Please read [Developing **Trusted Application API** applications for Skype for Business Online](./DevelopingApplicationsforSFBOnline.md) to learn how to develop **Trusted Application API** service applications for anonymous meeting join call flow.
 In ['Registering your application in Azure AD'](./RegistrationInAzureActiveDirectory.md) section, please make sure that the following application permissions are selected for **Anonymous meeting join**

 ### Required permissions